Youssless/Cognizant_android_tech_assesment/README.md

 JDK version 15

-create and add local.properties file in the root folder with the SDK file location sdk.dir=C\:{path}\\AppData\\Local\\Android\\Sdk
+Create and add local.properties file in the root folder with the SDK file location sdk.dir=C\:{path}\\AppData\\Local\\Android\\Sdk

-clean, exit the IDE and rebuild the project if this error occurs "Activity class {} does not exist"
+Clean, exit the IDE and rebuild the project if this error occurs "Activity class {} does not exist"

 ### Explanation